gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For built-in and custom tasks that use the `@Classpath` annotation, Gradle now performs deeper inspection of the classpath to filter out some differences that do not affect task execution.
 Gradle will ignore changes to timestamps within a jar file and the order of entries inside a jar file.

-In previous versions, for tasks like `Javadoc` and `Checkstyle`, Gradle would consider the task out-of-date if the content of the classpath changed in any way (order of classes in a jar, timestamps of class files, etc).
+In previous versions, for tasks like `Javadoc`, `Checkstyle` and `Test`, Gradle would consider the task out-of-date if the content of the classpath changed in any way (order of classes in a jar, timestamps of class files, etc).

 ### Extensions now have a public type